oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Lab 3: Calling PL/SQL from JavaScript

 The previous lab showed you how to query the database using SQL.
-In addition to using plain SQL.
-You can make use of the rich PL/SQL API provided by the database.
-In this example you use the `DBMS_APPLICATION_INFO` package to instrument your code.
-This lab showcases a number of additional features:
+In addition to using plain SQL you can make use of the rich PL/SQL API provided by the database.
+In this example you will use the `DBMS_APPLICATION_INFO` package to instrument your code.
+This lab showcases several additional features:

 - IN and OUT (bind-) Variables
-- Global variables in a MLE module
+- Global variables in an MLE module
 - Private functions (`saveModuleAction()` and `setModuleAction()`)
 - Custom exception handling